 Yikes.
 So instead let’s look to a couple of celebs who, while not Asian, have naturally dark brunette hair AND wicked Ombré colour.

 Did I say have?
-Okay, that should be past tense in the case of Ashlee Simpson-Wentz.
+Okay, that should be past tense in the case of Ashlee Simpson.
 This was pretty before she hacked it off and dyed it blonde…

 Shenae Grimes has a slightly softer look:

+- Remove the elastic bands and spread the colour about an inch above the pre-sectioned spot, where the elastic bands used to be.
 Be very, very careful when you’re working on the degradation of colour.
 According to Luis, on Asian hair it needs to be a really seamless transition from dark to light.
 You do NOT want a stripe around the bottom circumference of your hair.
+Once you’re happy with the blending, let the colour sit for another 10 minutes.

-Are you a fan of lighter or Ombré looks on Asian hair—or do you prefer a more natural look?
+Are you a fan of blonde or Ombré on Asian hair—or do you prefer a more natural look?

 If you’re Asian, do you or have you ever dyed your hair?